 1. Place the bed/crib in the corner of a room.
 In this way, a feeling of enclosure will be most enhanced.

 2. Install a chair rail at the height of the top of the mattress, thereby reinforcing a sense of enclosure, as though the whole bottom of the room is holding the child in.

-3. Paint the ceiling a color that is comforting.
+3. Paint the ceiling a colour that is comforting.
 Because babies and children spend a lot of time on their backs facing the ceiling, make sure the ceiling is not destructive to the eyes or to the aesthetic sensibility.
-Having a downlight or bright light fixture glaring down on the child’s eyes is hurtful, but having a interesting ceiling with soft colors creates an aura of serenity and warm feelings.
+Having a downlight or bright light fixture glaring down on the child’s eyes is hurtful, but having an interesting ceiling with soft colours creates an aura of serenity and warm feelings.

 5. Ceiling heights should be lowered if the ceiling height is too high.
-Contrary to what one would think, a high ceiling will make a small room feel smaller and a large room feel overwhelming to a small person / child.
+Contrary to what one would think, a high ceiling will make a small room feel smaller and a large room feel overwhelming to a small person/child.
 The ceiling can easily be dropped to create a more enclosed effect.
-If you choose not to do construction, paint the ceiling a soft color; this will create a similar effect.
+If you choose not to do construction, paint the ceiling a soft colour; this will create a similar effect.

-7. Place pictures on the wall that tell a sweet story, one that stirs the imagination.
+7. Place childrens bedroom pictures on the wall that tell a sweet story, one that stirs the imagination.
 Peter Rabbit tales. etc. are wonderful choices.

 8. Ambient lighting is best - it is soft on the eyes and gives a nice overall glowing feel to the room.
 This can be accomplished with a sconce or two, not situated over the baby’s / child’s head.